Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Let students know that every book is written by an author.

-- Ask students to recall what the author does.
+- Ask students to recall what the author and illustrator does.

 - Show students your handmade mini books.